i get a lot of emails and messages from writers and authors

 You might be too lazy to use uppercase letters for your own name, but I insist on them being used for mine.

-Well, I think I could be just as lazy as you and not bother replying, other than to mention that upper case letters and punctuation were invented for very good reasons.
+Well, I think I could be just as lazy as you and not bother replying, other than to mention that upper and lower case letters and punctuation were invented for very good reasons.

 By the way, you can call me Mr. if you like.
 The full stop is optional, but the capital M is not.

-Really, how much effort does it take to press the shift key?
+Really, how much effort does it take to press your shift key?

 While I am sure John wouldn’t notice, I intentionally used uppercase and upper case.
 I could also have used upper-case.